EsupPortail/Esup-Pod/docs/4.x/Installation/install_standalone_en.md

 ### Elasticsearch

-Depending on the version of Elasticsearch you're going to use, the dependency versions may change.
+Depending on the version of Elasticsearch you’re going to use, the dependency versions may change.
 Versions 6 and 7 are currently no longer maintained.
 Version 8 is the default in Pod.

 #### Elasticsearch 8